 Nathaniel Hiram Tyler

-The Life Summary of Nathaniel Hiram
+Brief Life History of Nathaniel Hiram

-When Nathaniel Hiram Tyler was born on 9 October 1826, in Bethel, Oxford, Maine, United States, his father, Nathaniel Tyler, was 41 and his mother, Eunice Wright, was 41.
+When Nathaniel Hiram Tyler was born on 9 October 1826, in Bethel, Oxford, Maine, United States, his father, Nathaniel Tyler Jr., was 41 and his mother, Eunice Wright, was 41.
 He married Sarah West Putnam on 9 October 1848, in Rumford, Oxford, Maine, United States.
 They were the parents of at least 5 sons and 2 daughters.
 He died on 3 February 1900, in Mason Township, Oxford, Maine, United States, at the age of 73, and was buried in Mason Township, Oxford, Maine, United States.

-Photos and Memories
+Photos and Memories (1)

 Do you know Nathaniel Hiram?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account